 Loops Gone Wrong: Documented Agent Failures and the Guardrail Each One Teaches

-Every guardrail in a good harness exists because someone learned it the expensive way.
-This is the incident file: documented agent-loop failures, each with its primary source, and the specific control that would have contained it.
-No hypotheticals, no urban legends โ€” if we couldn't verify a number against the source, it's not in here.
+This is an incident file: documented agent-loop failures, each with its primary source, and the specific control that would have contained it.
+No hypotheticals, no urban legends.
+If we couldn't verify a number against the source, it's not in here.

 1. The trailing `~/` that wiped a Mac